powersplay/isam/readme.md

 ### Setup Docker for Mac/Linux Environment

-1. Open a Terminal window and create a new directory.
+1. Open a Terminal window.
 Make sure you are logged into Docker (`$ docker login`)  Install the `git` utility if not already installed.

-2. Navigate to the new directory and run the command:
+2. Run the commands:
     ```
     $ git clone https://github.com/powersplay/isam
     ```
+    $ cd isam
 3. If Kubernetes is not already enabled, access the Docker icon in the top menu bar of your desktop, and click on **Preferences**.
 Click on **Kubernetes** and choose the **Enable Kubernetes** check box.
 Click on **Apply** to restart Docker for Mac with Kubernetes enabled.  <BR> <BR>
 ![D4M Menu](./images/D4M-menu.png "D4M Menu") ![D4M k8s Menu](./images/D4Mk8s-menu.png "D4M k8s Menu")